 There’s always will be another move until there ain’t.

-Only the good life is temporary.
+The good life is only temporary.

 Will those who feel sorry for the millionaires Mehgan and Harry please raise their hands and explain why?